 Generally speaking WordPress core, theme files and plugin files should be upgraded as soon as possible, after a stable version release.

 Before doing any kind of upgrade, it is very advisable to backup, regardless of what you are about to do.
 Backups will enable you to roll back changes if you uncover a plugin conflict or something which doesn’t work right with the upgrade.
 Most good web hosting providers will offer some form of automated backup.
-Also, try a free plugin like UpdraftPlus to make WordPress specific backups.

 Looking for an experienced WordPress expert who can take care of upgrading your website (so you don't have to worry about it again)?
 Hire Robin Scott now!!

 At this point, it’s probably worth mentioning the utility of a staging environment.

 For complex sites, WooCommerce websites or those which handle a lot of active paying customers, it’s advisable to test upgrades in sandbox mode in a staging environment.
 This will enable you to test the outcome of upgrades without upsetting customers or losing data.
 Once the right upgrades are finalized, you will be able to switch them on seamlessly.
 Your eCommerce website going offline for technical reasons is not acceptable!

 Now, back to upgrading your WordPress website.